You are here

 The first major change to the 190-acres sports campus is underway with three fields: two for soccer and lacrosse, one for baseball and softball plus a large pavilion and support buildings are expected to deliver in the first half of 2019.

 Washington Monument Reopens

 After a significant modernization, the popular monument reopens with a new visitor center, ticket booth and elevator.

 Representations of animals—real or imaginary, religious or secular—span the full breadth and splendor of Japanese art.
 The first exhibition devoted to the subject covers 16 centuries (from the sixth century to the present day) and a wide variety of media—sculpture, painting, lacquerwork, ceramics, metalwork, textile, and the woodblock print.
 A selection of some 315 works displayed across 18,000-feet includes seven that are designated as Important Cultural Property by the Japanese government.
 The artists represented range from Katsushika Hokusai and Utagawa Kuniyoshi, to Issey Miyake, Yayoi Kusama and Murakami Takashi.

 National Fossil Hall

-After a four-year closure, the Smithsonian reopens its spectacular collection of dinosaurs with an emphasis on presentation and current scientific research.
+After a five-year closure, the Smithsonian reopens its spectacular collection of dinosaurs with an emphasis on presentation and current scientific research.

 Kennedy Center Expansion Project

-The first new space in the 47-year performing arts campus brings a $175-million Steve Holl-designed project adding 60,000-square-feet of classrooms, rehearsal and performance space in three pavilions.
+The REACH, the first new space in the 47-year-old performing arts campus brings a $175-million Steve Holl-designed project adding 60,000-square-feet of classrooms, rehearsal and performance space in three pavilions.
 The addition to the southern side of the Center also adds a reflection pool, a projection screen and bridge over Rock Creek Parkway to the Potomac Riverfront.

 Planet Word Museum